josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 You can see an [example](https://github.com/angular/angular-cli/blob/ba21c855c0c8b778005df01d4851b5a2176edc6f/packages/angular_devkit/build_angular/src/tslint/index.ts#L107) of how the `tslint` builder reports progress.

-In our example, the copy operation either finishes or is still executing, so there's no need for a progress report, but you can report status so that a parent builder that called our builder would know what's going on.
+In our example, the copy operation either finishes or is still executing, so there is no need for a progress report, but you can report status so that a parent builder that called our builder would know what is going on.
 Use the `context.reportStatus()` method to generate a status string of any length.

 <div class="alert is-helpful">

 **NOTE**: <br />
-There's no guarantee that a long string will be shown entirely; it could be cut to fit the UI that displays it.
+There is no guarantee that a long string will be shown entirely; it could be cut to fit the UI that displays it.

 </div>